Quick Start¶

 Or in Python:

-from eopf_geozarr.cli import validate_command
+```python from eopf_geozarr.cli import validate_command import argparse

-# Create args object
+Create args object¶

-args = argparse.Namespace()
+args = argparse.Namespace() args.input_path = "output.zarr" args.verbose = True

-validate_command(args)
+validate_command(args) ```

 Inspecting Results¶